mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1.md

 categories: [stream processing, apache beam, scala]
 ---

-This is the very first part of [stream processing](/categories/stream-processing/) blog post series.
+This is the very first part of the [stream processing](/categories/stream-processing/) blog post series.
 From the series you will learn how to develop and test stateful streaming data pipelines.

 ## Overview